michael2012z/BitBible/markdown/KJV/files/Num.md

 22. And they ascended by the south, and came unto Hebron; where Ahiman, Sheshai, and Talmai, the children of Anak, were.
 (Now Hebron was built seven years before Zoan in Egypt.)

-23. And they came unto the brook of Eshcol, and cut down from thence a branch with one cluster of grapes, and they bare it between two upon a staff; and they brought of the pomegranates, and of the figs.brook: or, valley
+23. And they came unto the brook of Eshcol, and cut down from thence a branch with one cluster of grapes, and they bare it between two upon a staff; and they brought of the pomegranates, and of the figs.

-24. The place was called the brook Eshcol, because of the cluster of grapes which the children of Israel cut down from thence.brook: or, valleyEshcol: that is, A cluster of grapes
+24. The place was called the brook Eshcol, because of the cluster of grapes which the children of Israel cut down from thence.

 25. And they returned from searching of the land after forty days.